greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-09-15-aws-cloudfront.md

 As pageload speed is better understood, we've been able to break it down into its individual components.
 More and more SEO practitioners now are espousing the importance of being able to serve up your website quickly and seamlessly.
 Here are two of ranking factors that you can improve by optimizing your hosting solution.

-### Time To First Byte
+## Time To First Byte

-Google considers _Time To First Byte_ (TTFB) - the time it takes for your computer to send a request over the internet and to begin receiving the requested webpage or data back to your browser - as a signal of a smooth and pleasant user experience for the searcher.
+Google considers _Time To First Byte_ (TTFB) - the time it takes for your computer to send a request over the internet and to begin receiving the requested web page or data back to your browser - as a signal of a smooth and pleasant user experience for the searcher.
 In an impactful study investigating the impact of page load speed and other technical SEO aspects published on Moz in 2013:

-> ...a clear correlation was identified between decreasing search rank and increassing time to first byte.
+> ...a clear correlation was identified between decreasing search rank and increasing time to first byte.
 Sites that have a lower TTFB respond faster and have higher search result rankings than slower sites with a higher TTFB.
 Of all the data we captured the TTFB metric had the strongest correlation effect, implying a high likelihood of some level of influence on search ranking.

 _[How Website Speed Actually Impacts Search Ranking](https://moz.com/blog/how-website-speed-actually-impacts-search-ranking)_